The Cardinals focused on value over need in the 2011 draft and either good or bad will have to live…

 The club was content with any of four players with the fifth overall pick: Texas A&M outside linebacker Von Miller, Alabama defensive tackle Marcell Dareus, Georgia receiver A.J.
 Green and LSU cornerback Patrick Peterson.

 It's unknown what order the team had those players in, but Peterson was the only one left on the board when the Cardinals' turn came.
+They aren't complaining.

 "I like the way he plays tough and physical," said coach Ken Whisenhunt.
 "That's an attitude that we need to get better with defensively, and that certainly helps."